St. Joseph's High School (Renfrew, Ontario): Academic standards

 The Fraser Institute report card for 2011-12 placed the school as a joint third out of 725 high schools in the province of Ontario.
 The school achieved a score of 9.2 out of 10.

 Sport and extra-curricular activities

 The school's sports teams are known as the "Jaguars."
 The midget girls' discus provincial championship at the 2011 Ontario high school track and field championships was won by St. Joseph's Sonya Bergin.
 The school were National Champions in the Reach for the Top televised quiz competition in 1992–93.

 Controversies

-In February of 2023, the school's administration suspended a student for publicly voicing opinions in class viewed to be transphobic by school officials.
+In February 2023, the school's administration suspended a student for publicly voicing opinions in class viewed to be transphobic by school officials.
 The student, Josh Alexander, was later arrested for breaching a subsequent exclusion order.
 The school's disciplinary actions were considered to be controversial by some, most notably right-wing Canadian media outlets, due to alleged conflict with the school's Catholic beliefs.
 Parents of transgender students attending the school have voiced disappointment in these negative responses to the school's stated attempts to protect transgender students from harassment.